FWGS/xash3d-fwgs/README.md

 ### Running tests

-There are two kinds of tests.

-Standalone unit tests are enabled with `--enable-tests` passed to `./waf configure` and can be run with `./waf --alltests`.
+Tests are enabled with `--enable-tests` passed to `./waf configure` and can be run with `./waf --alltests`.

-Engine-embedded tests are enabled with `--enable-engine-tests`.
-They require engine context but no game assets.
-To run them:

-0) Install engine: `./waf install --destdir=<directory>`
-1) Run from the install directory: `./xash3d -dev 2 -runtests`
+This builds both standalone unit tests and a separate engine test binary (`xash3d_tests`) that embeds engine-level tests.
+The engine test binary requires no game assets.